SockDrawer/sockMafia/docs/mod.md

     decide: true
 ```

 This will let you pick one player out of the group for things like random events, shuffle the players so you can assign them roles, and decide yes or no questions while moderating.
 Again, this is entirely optional, but many GMs find it useful.
+See the [Randomizer plugin docs](https://github.com/AccaliaDeElementia/sockbot-plugin-randomizer) for more detail about how to use those commands.

 # Command reference